ALPS + DOLOMITES PHOTO TOUR

 - Sturdy duffel or a small lightweight suitcase - this will be filled with everything you don't need for our overnight hikes.
 Please keep the size SMALL as it won't fit in our van otherwise.

-- Merino or silk sleeping bag liner - this is essential for our two overnight hikes where bedding will be provided, but a liner is mandatory
+- Merino or silk sleeping bag liner - this is essential for our three overnight hikes where bedding will be provided, but a liner is mandatory

 - Insulated water bottle